 By Tonya Guyette, LNA

-“Becoming an LNA at (what was) the Vermont Respite House in 1997 began as a job to help me pay for college and has become my career of 22 years.
+“Becoming an LNA at (what was) the McClure Miller Respite House in 1997 began as a job to help me pay for college and has become my career of 22 years.
 I graduated with a B.S. in Education and although I loved the idea of teaching the future, my heart was stolen by hospice.

 “LNAs have the aptitude to make a real difference in the lives of patients and their families.
 Every experience as an LNA has enriched my life and given me the knowledge and confidence to provide superior hands-on care to people at the end of their lives and comforting support to their families and friends.